Harshal0902/HackUNT2022/README.md

 # APP NAME

+## List of Virtual Prizes
+- Sonr Challenge
+- RESPEC Challenge, 1st Place
+- HCL Challenge 1
+- AssemblyAI Challenge
+- All MLH Challenges

 ## 💡 Inspiration

 ## 💻 What it does

 ## ⚙️ How we built it
+- React.Js: For the frontend
+- Node.Js: For the backend
+- MySQL: For the database

 ## 💼 RESPEC Challenge